MeenaKumari14/ApexcifyTechnologies_DataScience_Tasks/Task2/README.md

 #  Task 2: Business Sales Trend Visualization

 ## Project Overview
+This project focuses on time-series data visualization for a business environment, sales and business Data Analysis.
+I performed a deep dive into monthly data using Python, Pandas, Matplotlib, and Seaborn to track key performance indicator like sales trends, profit margins, and Marketing ROI.
+The goal was to extract actionable business intelligence.

-This project focuses on time-series data visualization for a business environment. [cite_start]The goal was to interpret 12 months of sales data to understand seasonal patterns and financial growth.
+The goal was to interpret 12 months of sales data to understand seasonal patterns and financial growth.

 ##  Business Insights & Analysis
 - **Trend Detection**: Developed a line chart to visualize the sales trajectory over a one-year period.